-Muhammad Asad and his Message of the Quran
+Muhammad Asad and The Message of the Quran

 The Message of the Quran by Muhammad Asad is a very well-known translation and commentary of the Quran.
 A convert to Islam of Austrian origin, Asad (d.
-1992) lived in India and Pakistan for a number of years around the time of independence and frequently called upon Maulana Muhammad Ali in Lahore.
-While

-Asad's complete edition was first published in 1980, one volume had been published earlier in 1964 consisting of the first nine chapters of the Quran.
-The name of the publisher on the title page is: Muslim World League, Mecca (known in Arabic as Rabita al-'Alam al-Islami).
+1992) lived in India and Pakistan for a period before and after the time of independence and had met Maulana Muhammad Ali.
+While Asad's complete edition was first published in 1980, one volume had been published earlier in 1964 consisting of the first nine chapters of the Quran.
+The name of the publisher on the title page of the 1964 edition is: Muslim World League, Mecca (known in Arabic as Rabita al-'Alam al-Islami).
 Inside the volume, Asad begins as follows: